ibm-cloud-docs/containers/ts-storage-vpc-file-snapshot-create.md

 There are several reasons why you might not be able to create snapshots.
 To debug the issue, complete the following steps to gather the required log files before contacting support.
 {: tsCauses}

-1. Describe your volumesnapshot and review the status.
+1. Describe your volume snapshot and review the status.
     ```sh
     kubectl describe volumesnapshot VOLUMESNAPSHOT
     ```